On this page:

 Schools that are likely to incur the most material credit underspends (either through their accumulated balances or through in-year underspend) will be identified through central tracking and offered assistance from an SFMA.

-Support documentation, including FAQs, are available on the Resources tab.
+Support documentation, including FAQs, are available on the Resources tab of the Student Resource Package – Managing the Budget policy.

 Any queries or concerns regarding the policy can be directed to the Schools Finance and Resources Branch via schools.finance.support@education.vic.gov.au